Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/README.md

 !-->
 ## Current plans

-- [ ] Rewrite the parser function/data source system to be more simple and testable
+- [ ] Rewrite the parser functions to be more simple and testable
 - [ ] Increase test coverage
 - [ ] Add more API endpoints
-- [ ] Add more config options, e.g. to disable the cache or have a group/place id whitelist
+- [ ] Add more config options, e.g. to disable the cache

 ## Installation